nhuthanh-nguyen/Assignment-3-Python-Programming/README.md

 ### **Run the GUI**
 - Download the file
 - Unzip the file .rar or .zip
-- Navigate to the extracted folder, you will see a file named GUI.py
+- Navigate to the extracted folder, and you will see a file named GUI.py
 - Install Dependencies: install required packages using:
 ```bash
 pip install -r requirements.txt